22 August 2026 · Registration

 The trigger and the clock

-- Register once business turnover exceeds AED 1 million in the year.
+- Register once business turnover exceeds AED 1 million in the calendar year.

-- The first tax period is the calendar year in which you cross it.
+- The first tax period is the calendar year in which the threshold is crossed.

-- The return is due nine months after the tax period ends.
+- The return itself is due nine months after the tax period ends.

 The EmaraTax process

-- Create or use your EmaraTax profile as an individual.
+- Create or use your existing EmaraTax profile as an individual, not a company.

-- Provide Emirates ID, licence and activity details.
+- Provide Emirates ID, trade licence or freelance permit and business activity details.

-- Set up bookkeeping now so the return is not a scramble.
+- Set up bookkeeping immediately so the first return is not a scramble against the nine-month deadline.

 Related guides